Field Tested

 You want webinars, funnels, or an all-in-one suite.
 Kit doesn't do webinars.
 GetResponse bundles email, landing pages, webinars, and funnel building; if you're consolidating tools, a suite beats a specialist.

-What we'd re-check in six months
+What we'd check again in six months

 One question for you